project-unisonOS/project-unisonos.github.io/docs/index.md

 ## Time, Intention, and the Future of Computing

 You navigate each day with the same constraint as everyone else: time is the only currency you never replenish.
 Every moment is spent, invested, or simply allowed to pass.
-Some of your time goes toward consuming information and experiences; some goes toward creating things others may use or enjoy.
-And sometimes, when your creations reach others at scale, they become meaningful contributions.
+Some of your time goes toward consuming information and experiences; some goes toward creating things,and someimes when you create things for others to enjoy, you produce meaningful contributions.

 These are not moral categories.
 They are the patterns of how you move through your digital and physical life.
 Yet our computing systems were never designed with these patterns in mind.
 Modern devices fragment your attention, impose cognitive overhead, and distract you from whatever you actually intend to do, whether that is consuming, creating, or contributing.